neuefische/wd-flipped-classroom-curriculum/sessions/js-conditions-and-booleans/README.md

 Discuss that this code `conditionally` executes the that code block defined the curly brackets.

+Show students the the code throws an error.

 Ask students what the type of `kidDidHelpCleaningTheKitchen` might be in this case.

 - You can give the hint that it is some kind of variable.
-- We are using the variable, but we have not declared it yet
+- We are using the variable, but we have not declared it yet.
 - It must be some kind of variable that contains either a `yes` or a `no`.

 Explain that the JavaScript equivalents of `yes` and `no` are `true` and `false`. [^1]